The Discontinuation of Morgan 4/4: Was It the Right Decision?

 Are you always confident of your free-will decisions?
 MISTRA (Minnesota Study of Twins Reared Apart, 1990) has proved our ways of thinking and behaving are NOT genetically affected.
 The surrounding environment affects us much more.
 To be honest, I even doubt the existence of free will, though.

 Let me ask one more question.
 Do you believe market principles are always correct?
-We ordinary people don’t always make rational decisions based on detailed and correct knowledge, just as the principles expect.
+We, ordinary people don’t always make rational decisions based on detailed and correct knowledge, just as the market principles expect.
 Free-will decisions and market principles are two main grounds that neo-liberalism is based on.
-I don’t like neo-liberalism.
+To be honest, I don’t like neo-liberalism.
 It’s not because of such weak grounds but because it steals my favorite things, such as Morgan 4/4.
+See the above image taken from a car webmagazine, of which article was about the revival of the car by electrogenic.
+By the way, I think the method of electrogenic would suit the car best because the essential value of the car is not placed in power source but in the frame design I described later.

 The unique heritage of Morgan